Intel CEO resigns after probe of relationship with employee

-(Reuters) - Intel Corp (INTC.O) Chief Executive Brian Krzanich resigned on Thursday after a probe found a consensual relationship with an employee violated company policy.
+(Reuters) - Intel Corp Chief Executive Brian Krzanich resigned on Thursday after an investigation found he had a consensual relationship with an employee in breach of company policy.

-The head of the largest U.S. chipmaker is the latest in a line of powerful men in business and politics to lose their jobs or resign over relationships viewed as inappropriate, a phenomenon highlighted by the #MeToo movement.
+The head of the largest U.S. chipmaker is the latest in a line of men in business and politics to lose their jobs or resign over relationships viewed as inappropriate, a phenomenon highlighted by the #MeToo social media movement.

-“An ongoing investigation by internal and external counsel has confirmed a violation of Intel’s non-fraternization policy, which applies to all managers,” Intel said in a statement.
+Krzanich led Intel as rival chipmakers ate away at its dominance in the technology over several decades and he also presided over a series of high-level executive departures.

+The change in leadership comes as Intel expands beyond personal computers and servers into areas such as artificial intelligence and self-driving cars, where smaller competitors including Nvidia Corp are strong.
+Qualcomm Inc leads in the mobile chip market.

 The board named Chief Financial Officer Robert Swan as interim CEO and said it has begun a search for a permanent CEO, including internal and external candidates.

-Intel declined to give any further information about the probe.
-Its shares fell 2 percent.
+“An ongoing investigation by internal and external counsel has confirmed a violation of Intel’s non-fraternization policy, which applies to all managers,” Intel said in a statement, declining to give any further information about the probe.
+Its shares fell 2.4 percent.

 The company’s board was informed a week ago that Krzanich had a mutual relationship with an employee in his chain of command in the past, according to a source familiar with the matter who asked not to be named.

-Intel’s policy, which dates back to 2011, requires employees to report any colleague’s relationship with a subordinate if they come to know about it, the person added.
-Intel has fired managers before for violating the policy.
+The relationship began before Krzanich became CEO in 2013 and ended several years ago, the person said.

 Krzanich, who did not have an employment contract, is entitled to a $38 million “walk-away” payment in the event of a voluntary termination, according to Intel’s regulatory filings.